Untapped-Island/cli-application/README.md

 ## Tests
 <!-- Are there any tests?
 How was it tested? -->
+No Tests for the CLI

 ## Further Goals
 <!-- Any further goals -->
+Stretch Goals would be to create routes for all colors (cards with dual or more than one color type), create a route for all types, subtypes, and manacost

 ## Structure Diagram
 <!-- Is there a diagram for this project?
 Should there be one? -->